Notable People

 On paper, that looks like a standard congressional rise.
 In practice, it positioned him inside exactly the committees where arguments about democratic institutions, foreign policy, and Jewish communal concerns were becoming harder to separate.

 Deutch was not a back-bencher who happened to be Jewish.
 He became chair of the House Ethics Committee and a senior member of both Judiciary and Foreign Affairs.
-Those are jobs for people trusted to handle institutions, not just headlines.
+Those are jobs for people trusted to handle institutions, not headlines alone.

 His importance came from the mix of procedural seriousness and explicit Jewish commitment